Toloka/docs/en/guide/concepts/train.md

 {% cut "How do I check that the Tolokers don't cheat during training?" %}

-Training helps users learn how to complete your task and figure out the instructions.
+Training helps Tolokers learn how to complete your task and figure out the instructions.

-Based on the training results, you can select Tolokers who did well enough for the main pool.
+Based on the training results, you can select the Tolokers who did well enough to be added to the main pool.

 However, the mere fact that a Toloker completes your training pool successfully doesn't guarantee that they will afterwards demonstrate high quality on your general tasks.
 Tolokers who show a high level of accuracy during the training could have obtained correct responses from others.